Drakonchyk/note/README.md

 ### Create button
 If you want to share chords or tabs, you can go to the top-right side of our page and click on "Add song" button.
 As a result, you will be able to type song name, author and chords or tabs.
 After that you choose appropriate instrument and submit everything.

+### About us
+About us page info about our project, developers, and our images.